-Here are Six Tips to Writing Wedding Vows!
+Here are Six Tips for Writing Wedding Vows!

 Not quite articulate enough to know what to say right off the bat?
-Here are six tips to writing wedding vows, to hopefully get you started in the right direction!
+Here are six tips for writing wedding vows, to hopefully get you started in the right direction!

 - Write at least three drafts.
 It’s not going to be perfect right out the gate and that’s okay!
 The first draft is always shit.
 Period.
 When you realize that, it should help take some of the pressure off!

 - Be vulnerable.
 Remind them that you love them.
 Say the actual words.
 What are some weaknesses that you want to promise to work on?
 Do you adopt too many dogs?
-Do you work so hard that you sometimes lose sight on what is important?
+Do you work so hard that you sometimes lose sight of what is important?
 Great vows include an admission of fault.
-I know that sounds counter productive, but hopefully, you aren’t entering this marriage with the idea that everyone is perfect and nothing will ever go wrong.
+I know that sounds counterproductive, but hopefully, you aren’t entering this marriage with the idea that everyone is perfect and nothing will ever go wrong.

 - Mention funny anecdotes.
 Do you argue about who controls the remote?
 Does your partner hit the snooze button a billion times?
 Did you both get food poisoning once and live to tell the tale?
 Do you love gardening but your partner killed your prized zucchini?
 Mention something that is funny, not mean.
 Don’t bring up resentments, bring up ONLY things you BOTH find to be funny at this point.